 For these reasons, conducting budget analysis on a regular basis can support the continuous engagement of all those actors who have a key role to play in scaling up nutrition.

-The 3-Step Approach is recognised in the SUN Movement as a quick and practical way to report on nutrition relevant allocations in national budgets.
+The SUN budget analysis exercise method is recognized in the SUN Movement as a quick and practical way to report on nutrition relevant allocations in national budgets.
 The overall approach is largely based on the SUN Donor Network Methodology.
-The 3-Step Approach is a useful exercise in transparency as it allows countries to view changes in budgetary allocations (and actual expenditures when possible) in national budgets over time.
-While the results do not directly allow for comparisons across countries due to the variations between countries, the 3-Step approach is designed to help countries to identify gaps between what is needed, and what is spent.
+The budget analysis is a useful exercise in transparency as it allows countries to view changes in budgetary allocations (and actual expenditures when possible) in national budgets over time.
+While the results do not directly allow for comparisons across countries due to the variations between countries, the budget analysis is designed to help countries to identify gaps between what is needed, and what is spent.

 Identifying relevant budget-line items through a strategically created key word search.
 Where possible, the initial search relates to relevant outcomes and actions as presented in national plans for nutrition.